 ⚠️ Note:

 Calculate at least €15 per hour in labor costs, even for yourself.
-Your time has value and you can't spend that time on other things.
+Your time has value and you can't spend those hours on revenue-generating activities.

 Quality risk and waste